Latex Hybrid vs Foam Hybrid Mattress: Which One Is Right for You?

 Latex Hybrid

 Best if materials matter most.
-Certified natural materials, more responsive buoyant feel, GOLS + GOTS certified.
+Certified natural materials, more responsive, buoyant feel, GOLS and GOTS certified.
 Choose this if organic certifications are a priority.

 Comparison at a Glance